DavGifford/CSS-Frameworks/README.md

 # DNC-CSS-Frameworks

 ## Installation
-Open VScode, Open the "Command Panel" and Git Clone the Repo

 On the top bar, click "Terminal" > "New" and type " npm install -g sass" in the command terminal.
 This will install SASS.